charvijain12/MRUSA/README.md

-# MRUSA - Sentiment Driven Music Recommender 🎵📊 tarush
+# MRUSA - Sentiment Driven Music Recommender 🎵📊

 This deep learning project consists of two main parts: Sentiment Analysis and Recommendation System.
 The Sentiment Analysis part involves creating a sentiment analysis model, and the Recommendation System is built using the Spotify Web API.